peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 | `GET`          | `/authors/-/books1`   | N/A                          | `404`           | `Not Found`                    |
 | `GET`          | `/authors/one/books`  | N/A                          | `404`           | `Not Found`                    |

+More specifically, the server should:

+- Handle the above RESTful route table with middleware defined in the `routes/authors.js` module.

-In the `routes/authors.js` module, update the router middleware to handle above RESTful route table.
-Make sure the route middleware handles the successful HTTP requests as before.
+- Ensure the route middleware handles the successful HTTP requests as before.

 You can run the following test suite to verify the middleware works as expected.

 ```shell
 npm test test/part2.routes.authors.bonus.test.js
 ```

+## Bonus

+Using your preferred ESLint rules, lint your project with the `npm run lint .` command.

 ## Bonus